Skip to main content

 About Dr. Wassily Leontief

-Wassily Leontief (1905–1999) was a Russian-born American economist who revolutionized the field of Economics by creating Input-Output analysis, a method of mapping the complex interdependencies within an economy.
-His work was so foundational that he was awarded the 1973 Nobel Prize in Economics.
+Wassily Leontief (1905–1999) was a Russian-born American economist who changed the field by creating Input-Output analysis, a method of mapping the interdependencies within an economy: how the output of every industry becomes an input for others.
+The work earned him the 1973 Nobel Prize in Economics.

 From Economic Theory to Business Strategy

 Leontief applied his logic to nations.
-Simion Advisory applies it to a single business.
-The "Input-Output" concept becomes the engine behind a robust three-statement model: every operational driver in, three linked financial statements out, the entire ecosystem updating in real time when any assumption moves.
+Simion Advisory applies it to a single business: every operational driver in, three linked financial statements out, the entire model updating in real time when any assumption moves.

 1. Inputs